 Opening the Gartner Data & Analytics Summit this week in Grapevine, Texas, Gartner analysts Carlie J. Idoine, Kurt Schlegel and Rita Sallam told the audience filled with data and analytics leaders across multiple industries that although conversant in the people, process and technology capabilities of business models, most professionals do not “speak data” fluently and need to master this new capability.

-Learning to “speak data” is like learning any language.
-It starts with understanding the basic terms and describing key concepts
+“ Learning to "speak data" is like learning any language.
+It starts with understanding the basic terms and describing key concepts”

-“As data and analytics become pervasive, the ability to communicate in this language, to becoming data-literate, is the new organizational readiness factor,” says Idoine.
+“As data and analytics become pervasive, the ability to communicate in this language, to becoming data-literate, is the new organizational readiness factor,” said Idoine.
 “If there is no common language with which to interpret the various data sources in the organization, there will be fundamental communication challenges when using data- and analytics-based solutions.

 In Gartner’s third annual chief data officer survey, respondents said that the second most significant roadblock to progress with data and analytics is poor data literacy, rooted in ineffective communication across a wide range of increasingly diverse stakeholders.
 Data and analytics leaders must learn to treat information as a second language and data literacy as a core element of digital transformation.

 Gartner expects that, by 2020, 80% of organizations will initiate deliberate competency development in the field of data literacy, acknowledging their extreme deficiency.
-“Developing this type of data literacy can be disruptive,” says Idoine.
+“Developing this type of data literacy can be disruptive,” said Idoine.
 “Assessing the data literacy of people who create and consume information is a critical step to ensure the organization is enabled with the right skills to meet current and future requirements of digital society.”

 Do you speak data?